FREQUENTLY

 What insurance carriers do you accept?

-When we do starting accepting new insurance patients, we only accept United Health Care, Aetna, and the Empire Plan.
-We are out of network with BlueCross BlueShield so we would only accept it if you have out of network benefits.
-You may also use your HSA/ FSA/ flex card for acupuncture.
+At this time, only Dan accepts insurance.
+We are in network with United Health Care, Aetna, and the Empire Plan.
+We are out of network with all other insurances, however we do accept BlueCross BlueShield if you have out of network benefits.

 We do not accept No Fault or Workers Comp.